This is the multi-page printable view of this section. Click here to print.

 modinfo ice | grep version

-NVIDIA driver check
+Check NVIDIA driver

-1. Check the GPU driver and HW status.
+1. Check the GPU driver status.

 Color mode